juroimoh/techBasics1_JASPER_STEINBERG/miscellaneous/tech_basics_notes.md

 **Disclaimer:** This `.md` contains all the notes from the slides.
 For more in depth content, look through the exercises for Jupyter Notebook for each week.
+There <ins>will</ins> be things on the exam that are not covered here.

 The <ins>exam</ins> will be on the following topics:
 1. Syntax for different data types